 - I appreciate your example and would love to know your expectations for me regarding finances, education, and independence.

 - I am grateful for your guidance.
 If I needed financial support, can I come to you for resources?

 - Is there anything I need to know about your estate planning or future inheritance that will help me make good money decisions?

-Remember it’s never too early or too late to start talking about family finances—and anyone can begin the conversation.
-No topic is off limits when it comes to learning to be financially responsible when it is discussed with respect and care for each other.
+We believe it’s never too early or too late to start talking about family finances—and anyone can begin the conversation.
+No topic may be off limits when it comes to learning to be financially responsible when it is discussed with respect and care for each other.